Cheap flights to Cagliari

 Cagliari was originally a thriving Carthaginian town called Karalis before becoming the Roman capital of Sardinia.
 There is thousands of years’ worth of history to explore, from archaeological remains and beautiful ancient churches to artefact-packed museums.

-If you’re after luxurious white sand and clear blue seas head to Poetto Beach, one of the most beautiful city beaches in the Mediterranean, a heavenly haven for beach lovers.
+If you’re after luxurious white sand and clear blue seas head to Baia Chia beach, one of the most beautiful beaches in Europe